Ibrahimkhan4real/MCTS-Cartpole_gym/README.md

 ## Overview

 This script uses a Monte Carlo Tree Search algorithm to explore and solve a reinforcement learning task.
 The MCTS approach leverages random rollouts, the UCB1 formula for node selection, and backpropagation of rewards to guide exploration.
-The implementation is tailored for Gymnasium environments and is fully configurable via an external `config` file.
+The implementation is tailored for Gymnasium environment Cartpole.

 ---